Skip to main content

 Match multiple fields

-Multiple fields are matched by name-value pairs in the a query:
+Multiple fields are matched by name-value pairs in a query:

 This is actually the same as using the $and operator: